e2b-dev/awesome-ai-agents/README.md

 Coding

 ### Description
+- A highly capable, autonomous AI Agent with an easy to use CLI, RESTful/WebSocket API, Pre-built Docker image and a robust suite of integrated tools.
 - Support for all GPT-N, Embeddings and Dall-E OpenAI Models
 - Support for Azure OpenAI Services
 - Easy to use SDK for integration into any application